How to Optimize Distribution & Middle Mile Logistics

 7. Send Middle Mile Routes to Drivers’ Route Planner Apps or GPS Truck Apps With Truck Navigation

 Once your distribution and middle mile delivery routes are planned and optimized, you need to dispatch the planned routes to truckers’ truck GPS apps.
-The Route4Me distribution route planner with truck navigation enables you to send the route straight to your drivers’ phones.
+The Route4Me fastest truck routing software with truck navigation enables you to send the route straight to your drivers’ phones.
 Moreover, drivers can install the Route4Me route planner apps for free.

 Both the iOS and Android Route4Me free route planner apps allow truck drivers to collect proof of delivery, update their route progress, and navigate the routes using the in-app voice GPS navigation that accounts for near real-time traffic, weather, and other conditions.